City National Bank (California): History

+In January 2025, the bank donated $3 million to fire relief efforts after the 2025 Southern California wildfires, supporting various nonprofit organizations and other groups.
+The donation was made in partnership with the Royal Bank of Canada, with RBC contributing $250,000 to the American Red Cross Disaster Responder Program.

+Sponsorships
-The most notable of City National Bank's sponsorships is its sponsorship of the Vegas Golden Knights of the National Hockey League which includes the naming rights to the team headquarters and practice facility City National Arena.

-It previously sponsored the LA Galaxy amongst other sports teams.
+The most notable of City National Bank's sponsorships is that of the Vegas Golden Knights in the National Hockey League which includes the naming rights to the team headquarters and practice facility City National Arena.
+In 2025, City National Bank became the sleeve sponsor of Major League Soccer team LA Galaxy alongside the parent company RBC.

-The Bank is also the Official Bank of the Los Angeles Clippers, as well as the main sponsor of The Tony Awards.
+City National is also the main sponsor of the Tony Awards.